pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 }
 ```

-Open a terminal window, make sure to `cd` into the base directory and compile as usual:
+Now open a terminal window, make sure to `cd` into the base directory and compile as usual:
 ```
 javac -d out module-info.java com/example/programming/ProgrammingQuotes.java
 ```

 The directory `out` will be created with the compiled `.class` files for `module-info.java` and `ProgrammingQuotes.java`.

-Now package the class into a modular JAR (actually the only difference is the presence of the `module-info.class` file):
+Next, package the class into a modular JAR (the only difference with a normal JAR is the presence of the `module-info.class` file):
 ```
 jar cvfe programming-quote.jar com.example.programming.ProgrammingQuotes -C out .
 ```

 This will create the file `programming-quote.jar` with all the classes found in the directory `out` and with `com.example.programming.ProgrammingQuotes` as the main class.

 Now run it with:
 ```
 java -jar programming-quote.jar
 ```

-Of course, all this compilation/packaging/running can be done with an IDE, but I wanted to show that the commands to do that are the same as always.
+Of course, all this compilation/packaging/running can be done with an IDE, but I wanted to show you that the commands that do these task haven't changed.

-However, to run this program as a module, you specify the module path (which contains modules, instead of classpath that contains classes) with the option `--module-path` (or just `-p`) and the main class with the option `--module` (or just `-m`), in the format `module/class`:
+However, to run this program as a module, you have to specify the module path (which contains modules, unlike the classpath that contains classes) with the option `--module-path` (or just `-p`) and the main module/class with the option `--module` (or just `-m`), in the format `module/class`:
 ```
 java --module-path programming-quote.jar --module com.example.programming/com.example.programming.ProgrammingQuotes
 ```